Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Weapons and Armour

+New Crobuzon is not the most welcoming city in Bas-Lag.
+Any adventurer, dissident, or criminal would do well to arm themselves, and even ordinary citizens may carry a dagger for self-defence.
+Given

 The New Crobuzon setting permits players to buy any **fantasy** weapons or armour listed in the *Genesys Core Rulebook* or indeed any other official supplementary product (these are collected by community member Drainsmith in their excellent *Equipment Encyclopedia*, found [here](https://www.dropbox.com/sh/raqr7usuzwizglm/AACsYe6LVU_-f372tRG6vxtya?dl=0&lst=)).

 Players may also buy the following: